AI Litigation: Advantages, Disadvantages, & Legal Challenges

 AI Overview in the Legal Industry

-Under these assumptions, you save $19,465 using Briefpoint, per year, per attorney.
+Under these assumptions, using Briefpoint saves you $19,465 per year per attorney.

 Test Briefpoint yourself by scheduling a demo here.

 Artificial intelligence can assist law firms by streamlining the research and document discovery process.
-With more tools coming out all the time, lawyers can expect to utilize more tools in the future that help to save time and work more efficiently.
+With more tools constantly being developed, lawyers can expect to utilize more tools in the future that help them save time and work more efficiently.

 There are many AI tools currently available to the legal industry.
-Briefpoint is a popular option which allows law firms to automate discovery responses and requests.
+Briefpoint is a popular option that uses generative AI technology to allow law firms to automate discovery responses and requests.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser.